MateenKhan/to-do-list/readme.md

-key pad should go after adding a task remove unused code completed label is not completely visible in phone if text is more it is not visible on the task list add delete task only from completed list add search task functionality add pagination, pagination number should be taken from user or give default value udpate the primary task drop down, should not ask in a separate pop up
+key pad should go after adding a task completed label is not completely visible in phone if text is more it is not visible on the task list add search task functionality add pagination, pagination number should be taken from user or give default value udpate the primary task drop down, should not ask in a separate pop up